 How Are Vocational Schools Different From Traditional Colleges?

-Also, whereas most universities teach theory, these programs usually include hands-on training and individual coaching from a professor who is also a trained professional in the field.
+Also, whereas most universities teach theory, these programs usually include hands-on experience and individual coaching from a professor who is also a professional in the field.

 What Types of Programs are Available?

-Most vocational schools offer a wide range of training programs, ranging from popular healthcare courses (e.g. Certified Nursing Assistant training) to certification training for traditional trades like electricians, truck drivers and auto mechanics.
+Most vocational schools offer a wide range of programs, ranging from popular healthcare courses (e.g. Certified Nursing Assistant training) to certification and licensing exam prep for traditional trades like electricians, truck drivers and auto mechanics.
 The following is a brief list of some of the most popular programs available: